 Beef Breakdown — Hind Quarters; What Are They?

+What does a quarter beef include?
 In the drawing above, the front is to the left: the front quarter consists of the chuck, shank, brisket, rib, and short plate.
 The hindquarter, or "booty quarter," is to the right in this picture, and consists of the loin, the flank, and the round.
 No doubt about it, the hindquarter is the premium beef.
 Why?
 Pat yourself on the lower back, fanny, and thigh—those are the most premium steaks!
+(We also offer a front quarter, or a split quarter option.)

-The hindquarter contains all the most tender, premium, high-dollar-value cuts of beef but from Kookoolan Farms these are only $1.10/lb. more compared to our split quarter cost.
-Not only do you get the most premium steaks in a hindquarter, but you also get to specify your own cuts with a custom hindquarter (whereas with a split quarter no customization is possible).
-So yes, it's more expensive than a split quarter but less so than you'd think, with far more premium cuts.
+The hindquarter contains all the most tender, premium, high-dollar-value cuts of beef but from Kookoolan Farms these are only $1.20/lb. more compared to our split quarter cost.
+Not only do you get the most premium steaks in a hindquarter, but you also get to specify your own quarter beef cuts with a custom hindquarter (whereas with a split quarter no customization is possible).
+So yes, it's more expensive than a split quarter but less so than you'd think, with far more of the premium cuts.
+(Check out our guide to freezer meats, which describes ALL of our beef packages in detail!)

 Loin Primal Section